What is the Urea Cycle?

 understanding nitrogen balance

-Nitrogen balance is a state in which the rate of nitrogen ingestion (what we eat) equals the rate of excretion (mostly what gets flushed down the toilet).
+Nitrogen balance is a state in which the rate of nitrogen ingestion (what we eat) equals the rate of excretion.
 Growing children exhibit a state of positive nitrogen balance because they ingest more than they excrete because they retain protein for tissue growth.
 Pregnant women and athletes in resistance training also show positive nitrogen balance.
 When excretion exceeds ingestion, a person is in negative nitrogen balance.
 This indicates that body proteins are being broken down and used as fuel instead of from food when we don’t eat properly.
 In other words, when we don’t intake enough protein and/or are sick, our bodies can even use its own tissue to supply what it needs.
 Proteins of the muscle and liver are more easily broken down than others, so that means that negative nitrogen balance tends to be associated with muscle atrophy (muscle weakness, appearance of muscles getting smaller).
 When we get sick it is vital to remain hydrated and nourished.
 Sometimes, when we get sick, we tend to not want to eat and even the insufficient intake (like when we eat some but not enough) of carbs and fats, it can cause us to be in negative nitrogen balance (our bodies using and breaking down its own proteins).
 This is what we must avoid.
 That is why UCD patients MUST be diligent in sticking to their diet prescribed by their dietician and/or physician.

 Here is some interesting news for UCD patients, carbohydrates and fats are known to have a protein-sparing effect.
 That means if you eat enough carbs and fats, your body will break these down for energy first.
 This is why when UCD patients become sick it is advised to push the soda (non-caffeine) and even some candy, because this is a quick source of carbohydrates, so that our bodies don’t get into negative nitrogen balance.